kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Objects being used as ApplySet parents.

-Use of this label is alpha.
+Use of this annotation is alpha.
-For Kubernetes version {{< skew currentVersion >}}, you can use this label on Secrets, ConfigMaps, or custom resources if the {{< glossary_tooltip term_id="CustomResourceDefinition" text="CustomResourceDefinition" >}} defining them has the `applyset.k8s.io/is-parent-type` label.
+For Kubernetes version {{< skew currentVersion >}}, you can use this annotation on Secrets, ConfigMaps, or custom resources if the {{< glossary_tooltip term_id="CustomResourceDefinition" text="CustomResourceDefinition" >}} defining them has the `applyset.k8s.io/is-parent-type` label.

 Part of the specification used to implement [ApplySet-based pruning in kubectl](/docs/tasks/manage-kubernetes-objects/declarative-config/#alternative-kubectl-apply-f-directory-prune).
 This annotation is applied to the parent object used to track an ApplySet to extend the scope of the ApplySet beyond the parent object's own namespace (if any).
 The value is a comma-separated list of the names of namespaces other than the parent's namespace in which objects are found.